evashort/bead-puzzle/README.md

 # Bead Puzzle
 A circle of beads with one empty space.
 You can move beads into the empty space but only along certain paths.
-Try to get every bead into the space where it belongs.
+Try to get every bead into the space where it belongs: https://evashort.com/beads/

 ## Development instructions
 This repo is based on the following template: [vitodepi16/vite-hello-world](https://github.com/vitodepi16/vite-hello-world)